 always knowing where your pellet will go if you miss.
 And never, ever shoot

 a domestic animal that is merely trespassing.
-It isn’t the animal’s fault, it is the fault of the owner.
-Go and talk with them
+It isn’t the animal’s

 in a reasonable manner.
 If that doesn’t achieve the desired results, contact

 your local animal control officer.
 Let them deal with the owner of the offending

 animal.
 They have the law on their side and will save you much heartache if